wikimatze/wikimatze.de/books/peopleware.md

 - p 57: hiding out for work because the normal work environment is to loud
 - p 59: **Gilbs Law**: Anything you need to quantify can be measured in some way that is superior to not measuring it at all
-- p 63: people need the **flow mode** to get really started to work so don't interrupt them to much
+- p 63: people need the **flow mode** to get really started to work don't interrupt them to much
 - p 66: E-factor = uninterrupted hours/Body-present hours
 - p 99: **Entroppy is always increasing in the organisation**
   - entropy stands for sameness and the more an organization has the less potential is there to